RT-Thread/rt-thread/documentation/basic/basic.md

 ## RT-Thread Program Memory Distribution

-The general MCU contains storage space that includes: on-chip Flash and on-chip RAM, RAM is equivalent to memory, and Flash is equivalent to hard disk.
-The compiler classifies a program into several parts, which are stored in different memory areas of the MCU.
+The general MCU contains storage space that includes the on-chip Flash and the on-chip RAM.
+RAM is equivalent to memory, and Flash is comparable to a hard disk.
+The compiler classifies a program into several parts stored in different memory areas of the MCU.

-After the Keil project is compiled, there will prompt information for occupied space by the corresponding program, as shown below:
+After the Keil project is compiled, there will be a prompt stating the occupied space by the corresponding program, for example:

 ```
 linking...